Hub-of-all-Things/doc/source/index.md

 ## System Units of Measurement

-Each data input is associated with its Units of Measurement.
+Each contextualised data property is associated with its Units of Measurement.
 The HAT defines a set of Units of Measurement that can be used.
 For example, a Unit of Measurement "kilograms" was set.
-Units of Measurements can be freely customised by HAT users.
+A default set of Units of Measurement, common across all HATs, is provided by HATDeX, however Units of Measurement can be further customised by HAT developers.

 ### Creating a Unit of Measurement

 You should create a new `Unit of Measurement` for every set of values you want to be associated with that Unit of Measurement.
 For example, you might want to have "kilograms" and "grams" for weight Units of Measurement.
-To create a new `Unit of Measurement`, the POST body should contain its `name`, `description` and `symbol`, and it should be posted to `/type/unitofmeasurement`.
-The new Unit of Measurement id and times when it was created and updated will be recorded automatically.
+To create a new `Unit of Measurement`, the API request body should contain its `name`, `description` and `symbol`, and it should be posted to `/type/unitofmeasurement`.
+The new Unit of Measurement ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Unit of Measurement: